 The outcomes from this survey are used to construct timetable blocks.
 The range of subjects in each block is designed to maximise the number of students who can study their first two choices

 In Year 11, students benefit from an Intervention session at the end of the day, in subjects where they require additional support.

 A daily programme of extra-curricular activities is available at lunchtime and from 3:30pm onwards.

 Leaders are ambitious for pupils, including those who find learning difficult.
 Everyone gets access to a good-quality curriculum.

 At St Matthias, we are very proud of the outcomes our students achieve as the result of our curriculum and teaching and learning approach.

-In 2021 99% of students left with 5 or more GCSE qualifications, of which 57% left with GCSE Grade 4 or better in 5 or more subjects including English and Maths.
-80% of students achieved a Grade 4 or better in English and 64% of students achieved a Grade 4 or better in Maths.
+In 2022, our Progress 8 score of +0.08 was above national average compared to other similar schools, where 58% of students left with GCSE Grade 4 or better in 5 or more subjects including English and Maths, 80% of students achieved a Grade 4 or better in English and 60% of students achieved a Grade 4 or better in Maths.

 98% strongly agree or agree that their child makes good progress at school